-When the German occupiers invaded the open city of Paris on June 12, 1940, Claude Terrail, the son of the then owner André Terrail, with a great deal of foresight, organized a rescue operation in six hours.
-At the time, 100,000 wines were stored in the cellar of the restaurant.
+When the German occupiers marched into the open city of Paris on June 12, 1940, Claude Terrail, the son of the then owner André Terrail, was wisely organized to organize a rescue operation over a six-hour period.
+Back then, 100,000 wines were stored in the basement of the restaurant.
 The 20,000 most valuable bottles were walled up in a niche.
-Among them were many of the 19th century, especially of the famous Châteaux Bordeaux Classification 1855, Soon after, a personal representative of Hermann Göring came to the restaurant to confiscate old wines, because it was known to the Germans, which was hidden here for treasures.
-The best wines were saved, but 80,000 bottles were robbed.
+Among them were many from the 19th century, especially from the Châteaux of the famous Bordeaux classification 1855, Soon after, a personal representative from Hermann Göring came to the restaurant to confiscate old wines, because the Germans knew what treasures were hidden here.
+The best wines were saved, but 80,000 bottles were stolen.

 The wine cellar now comprises around 450,000 bottles, which are divided into 15,000 references.
 From 1933 to 1952 and from 1953 to 1996, La Tour d'Argent had three stars in the Guide Michelin restaurant guide, but since 2006 it has had only one.
 The right picture shows the extensive wine list,